| | | | | | |

 Thanks for the recipe; it was easy to follow and the dish turned out very well!

-I had some extra coconut milk and a bunch of bok choy and was wondering what I could make without an extra trip to buy ingredients.
+I had a bunch of bok choy and was wondering what I could make without an extra trip to buy ingredients.
 Unsure, I turned to my friend, Google.
-Upon a search for bok choy and coconut milk, your website came up and I found it.
+Upon a search for bok choy and garlic, your website came up and I found it.
 I’m glad I did!

 I just made this, and it is heavenly!
 Kudos to the chef; thank you for this recipe.